jenkinsci/azure-ad-plugin/README.md

 * [Folder-based Authorization Strategy](https://plugins.jenkins.io/folder-auth/)
 * [Role-based Authorization Strategy](https://plugins.jenkins.io/role-strategy/)

-Just keep in mind that the Jenkins ID format will be used and not the `DisplayName (Object ID)` format of this plugin.

 The following can normally be used:

-* Object ID of group
+* Object ID of user or group
 * Display name of group (Only if Graph API permissions granted)
 * `preferred_username` claim which is normally the 'User principal name', but not always.
 * User principal name (Rest API authentication only)